 5 Under the Health Legislation Amendment Act 1984 the former Commissioner of Public Health is now called the Commissioner of Health.

-6 On the date as at which this compilation was prepared, the Courts Legislation Amendment and Repeal Act 2004 s.
-142, which gives effect to Sch.
-2, had not come into operation.
-It reads as follows:

-“

-142. Other amendments to various Acts

-Each Act listed in Schedule 2 is amended as set out in that Schedule immediately below the short title of the Act.

-”.

-Schedule 2 cl.
-22 reads as follows:

-“

-Schedule 2 — Other amendments to Acts

-22. Hairdressers Registration Act 1946
+6 The Courts Legislation Amendment and Repeal Act 2004 Sch.
+2 cl.
+22 was repealed by the Criminal Law and Evidence Amendment Act 2008 s.
+77(13).